In re EPIC - NSA Telephone Records Surveillance

 The Foreign Intelligence Surveillance Court

-FISA established a special court'the FISC'composed of 11 federal district court judges designated by the Chief Justice.
+FISA established a special court called the FISC, composed of 11 federal district court judges designated by the Chief Justice.
 The FISC reviews the government's applications for authorization of foreign intelligence surveillance, including applications for surveillance of specific targets as well as applications for business records under section 215.
 All proceedings of the FISC are classified and closed to the public.
 The government's applications are made without any opposing party present at the court.
 The FISA and the Court rules dictate that only the holder of the business records may challenge an order before the FISC.

 In reviewing an application for business records, a FISC judge must find that there are "reasonable grounds" to believe that the tangible things sought are relevant to an authorized investigation.
 In 2012, 212 applications for business records were made to the FISC.
 The FISC granted all of these applications.